 Water intoxication, if untreated, can prompt seizures, loss of consciousness, coma, and even death.

-In case you've been drinking a surprisingly large amount of fluid, like a couple of liters of liquid consistently for quite some time, pay special mind to these signs of overhydration:
+In case you've been drinking a surprisingly large amount of fluid, like a couple of liters of liquid, consistently for quite some time, pay special mind to these signs of overhydration:

 - Headache

-- Muscle cramp, spasm, and weakness
+- Muscle cramps, spasms, and weakness

 - Feeling sick and vomiting